 Take a minimalist approach

 There is a lot being said about minimalism at the moment and many people are embracing this lifestyle change.
 I guess by nature I am a bit of a hoarder, I had a lot of stuff that perhaps I didn’t need, but I just couldn’t part with.
 So I decided to use the approach of whether or not I wanted it, needed it, or loved it.
 If it didn’t fit into any of those categories it was gone.
-The next thing I did was decided whether I needed it right now or whether it could go into storage.
+The next thing that needed to be decided upon was what was needed right now or whether some things could go into storage.
 That was the hardest decision, especially with things like my recipe book collection, but this house didn’t have the space for lots of books.
 Taking this approach allowed me to clear the things I didn’t need and store properly the things I did.
 Which brings me nicely on to my next point.

 Store things correctly and be organised